Ernest Harmon Air Force Base: Base schools

-The first educational institution in the Bay St. George area was established by the Roman Catholic Church.
-Bishop John T. Mullock established the first church at Sandy Point in 1848 when the population of the area numbered approximately 2,000.
-Local priest Father Sears established a church in the coastal community of Stephenville and by 1884 there were four Catholic schools in the parish.
-One at Sandy Point, one at the Highlands, one at Port aux Basques and one at Campbell's Creek.

-Protestant schools were subsequently established in the St. George's Bay area as settlements grew.
-Newfoundland and Labrador maintained their separate denominational schools until the late 1990s.
-The huge influx of US military personnel and their families to the region required separate schools and a curriculum approved by the US Air Force.
-Such cultural and institutional changes were revolutionary for Newfoundland at that time, however the development of education facilities would take many years.

 The first educational institution at Ernest Harmon AFB was an elementary school established in 1948 using a small clap-board building that housed 28 children and 3 teachers.
 The first high school graduating class (1957) matriculated in 1953 with all of the students beginning their educations at St. Stephens High School in Stephenville.
-A new elementary school was built near the base entrance in 1955 and was formally opened in May 1956 by former base commander, Colonel Richard Fellows and the school principal, Mr. Gerald Brennan.
-In 1956 there were 19 teachers and 62 children.
+A new elementary school was built near the base entrance in 1955.
+The school was formally opened in May 1956 by former base commander, Colonel Richard Fellows and the school principal.
+In 1956, there were 19 teachers and 62 children.